manuscriptmastr/hello-hybrids-js/README.md

 15. Cons
     1. Defining props feels a little clumsy, particular if they are primitives
     2. `html` util feels like it's doing too much.
 There's `html.resolve()`, `html.css()`, etc. These interfaces feel a little faddy/fragile.
+    3. Community seems rather small.
+Not much going on in social media, forums, and API documentation could be much more detailed
 16. Not sure/outstanding questions
     1. Referring to object/DOM ID's is both interesting and weird, but it's at least vanilla!
     2. Wondering if there's a way to accomplish: